zmalone/chef-web-docs/source/controls-for-compliance/ubuntu/get-alerted-when-an-audit-run-fails/7/_index.md

 -----> Kitchen is finished.
 (9m50.22s)
 ```

-You'll see from the output that all controls &ndash; the one that ensures that no web content is owned by `root` and the one that ensures that UFW is configured and activated &ndash; now pass.
+You'll see from the output that all controls &ndash; the one that verifies that no web content is owned by `root` and the one that verifies that UFW is configured and activated &ndash; now pass.
 This gives us confidence that the change will work on our node.

 ### Upload the webserver cookbook to the Chef server